What is a Foot Valve?

 Foot valve parts and features

-A typical foot valve has self-tapping male or female threads for easy installation.
-The universal design for foot valves has the following four basic parts:
+A typical foot valve has male or female threads for easy installation.
+Foot valves have the following basic parts:

-- Screen or strainer: The screen keeps sediments, debris, and other solid particles out of the valve.
+- Screen or strainer (E): The screen prevents sediments, debris, and other solid particles from entering the valve.

-- Seat: A part of the body that has o-rings made of rubber or silicon to prevent leakage when the pump is turned off and the valve is closed.
+- Seat (F):O-rings made of NBR or FKM to prevent leakage when the pump is turned off and the valve is closed.
 The seat is where the valve disc rests when the pump isn't working.
-The seat is susceptible to wear from high-velocity media or sediment that flows past it.

 Cleaning the strainer

-- Periodically check for signs of corrosion and wear in the foot valve.
+- Periodically inspect the foot valve for signs of corrosion and wear.
 Corrosion can cause the valve to malfunction or leak.
 It might also cause backflow, especially if the disc is damaged.

 - Ensure the bottom of the tank is clean at all times to prevent sediments from clogging the strainer.